ram-mashruwala/cpsc330-2025W1/docs/homework_instructions.md

 By default late submissions will not be accepted.
 The rationale is that we will be posting the solutions shortly after the assignment deadline, and we cannot accept submissions after the solutions are posted.
-This is not ideal, but I believe the overall policy is best for the class as a whole.
+This is not ideal, but we believe the overall policy is best for the class as a whole.

 _In exceptional circumstances_ a late submission may be accepted with an academic concession - see [here](https://github.com/UBC-CS/cpsc330-2025W1/blob/main/syllabus.md#academic-concessions) for more info.

 ## Updates to assignments

-If there are errors or other changes that need to be made to an assignment, I will announce them in a pinned Piazza post.
+If there are errors or other changes that need to be made to an assignment, we will announce them in a pinned Piazza post.

 ## Citing sources

-If you use information from students outside your group or from online sources _including code snippets from Stack Overflow_ or lecture notes, cite this at the start of each question. **You will receive a mark of 0 for the assignment (and possibly other consequences) if you are found copying from other sources without citation**.
+If you use information from students outside your group or from online sources _including code snippets from Stack Overflow_ or lecture notes, cite this at the start of each question.
+Please carefully read this policy on [use of Generative AI in the course](https://ubc-cs.github.io/cpsc330-2025W1/syllabus.html#use-of-generative-ai-in-the-course).

+**You will receive a mark of 0 for the assignment (and possibly other consequences) if you are found copying from other sources without citation and/or annotation**.